-Modeled after Mother Nature’s example, Hügelkultur (also spelled huegelkultur), roughly translates from German as “hill culture”), hugelkultur is especially beneficial for those living in or near wooded areas.1)http://www.appropedia.org/Hugelkultur
+Modeled after Mother Nature’s example, Hügelkultur (also spelled huegelkultur), translates from German as “hill culture”).
+Using wood and wood rot along with other natural debris, these elevated garden beds are especially beneficial for those living in or near wooded areas.1)https://www.appropedia.org/Hugelkultur

 Practiced in German and Eastern European societies for hundreds of years, hugelkultur utilizes just three ingredients—like nature—to create an incredibly fertile environment for gardening: wood, soil and mulch.

-Brought to North America by Sepp Holzer, an Austrian permaculture expert, hugelkultur is becoming increasingly popular because of its nature-friendly, low maintenance, commons sense approach to permaculture gardening.
+Brought to North America by Sepp Holzer, an Austrian permaculture expert, this natural form of gardening is becoming increasingly popular because of its nature-friendly, low maintenance, commons sense approach to permaculture gardening.
 2)https://en.wikipedia.org/wiki/H%C3%BCgelkultur

-We’re in our first year of building a hugelkultur bed, and we’re impressed enough that we’re planning for more.
-We live in the woods with ample access to hugel bed makings, and some of our garden areas are rocky with poor soil.
+We started a couple hugelkultur beds last year, and were impressed enough that we’re planning for more.
+It’s perfect for us because we live in the woods with ample access to hugel bed makings, and some of our garden areas are rocky with poor soil.
 We also lead very busy lives running multiple businesses, so this low maintenance gardening method is a perfect fit for us.
 We’re eager to see if we’ll have less trouble with moles in the hugelkultur because they sure tore up some of our row beds this past season.
 3)https://www.gardensall.com/the-ultimate-raised-garden-bed-permaculture-with-hugelkultur/

 Our hugelkultur beds are our best producers so far.